6. Macro Assembly

 | ENDMAC

-The semantics of a macro declaration are most easily described in terms of macro blocks which begin with a macro directive and end with an endmac directive.
+The semantics of a macro declaration are most easily described in terms of macro blocks which begin with a MACRO directive and end with an endmac directive.
 The body of the block between the two is saved by the assembler and assembled as a result of each call to the macro.

 <macro block> ::= MACRO <identifier> [ <formal list> ] <line end>